nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * The displayed list refers to the buyer list shown after a `list-b`, `sort-b` or `find-b` was previously executed.

 Examples:
-* `list-b` followed by `delete-b 2` deletes the 2nd buyer in the entire buyer list.
+* `list-b` followed by `delete-b 2` deletes the 2nd buyer in the buyer list.
 * `find-b Betsy` followed by `delete-b 1` deletes the 1st buyer in the result of the `find-b` command.

 ### `clear-b`

-Clear all buyers from the saved buyer list.
+Clear all buyers from the buyer list.

 Format: `clear-b`